Boundary choices and one-loop complex gravitational path integral: Introduction

-To compute the transition amplitude from one boundary configuration to another, the gravitational path-integral is studied for the fixed boundary choices.
-Ignoring back-reaction, the full gauge-fixed path-integral is seen to decompose into a path-integral over the scale-factor and path-integral over the fluctuation field.
+To compute the transition amplitude from one boundary configuration to another, the gravitational path integral is studied for the fixed boundary choices.
+Ignoring backreaction, the full gauge-fixed path integral is seen to decompose into a path integral over the scale factor and path integral over the fluctuation field.
 However, the overall ordinary lapse integral still couples the two.
-The path-integral over the scale-factor can be done exactly in the case of Einstein-Hilbert gravity as the theory has only two time derivatives and the action is quadratic.
-The path-integral over the fluctuation field is non-trivial as the action of the fluctuation field is no longer quadratic but will contain an infinite number of terms.
-As a result it is not possible to do an exact computation for fluctuation path-integral.
-However, up to one-loop the path-integral over the fluctuation field can be computed in which case one needs to retain terms up to only quadratic order in the fluctuation field in the action.
+The path integral over the scale factor can be done exactly in the case of Einstein-Hilbert gravity as the theory has only two time derivatives and the action is quadratic.
+The path integral over the fluctuation field is nontrivial as the action of the fluctuation field is no longer quadratic but will contain an infinite number of terms.
+As a result it is not possible to do an exact computation for the fluctuation path integral.
+However, up to one loop the path integral over the fluctuation field can be computed in which case one needs to retain terms up to only quadratic order in the fluctuation field in the action.
 The resulting quantity is one-loop corrected lapse action.
 It is seen that this quantity is not finite and diverges, needing regularization.
-Finiteness is obtained after suitable counter-terms are added to cancel divergences.
+Finiteness is obtained after suitable counterterms are added to cancel divergences.

-The lapse integration is performed on this finite lapse-action to compute the UV-finite transition amplitude.
-The lapse integral is done following the methodology of the Picard-Lefschetz \cite{Witten:2010cx, Witten:2010zr, Basar:2013eka, Tanizaki:2014xba} which has proven to be useful in dealing with highly oscillatory integrals.
-It allows one to find a contour of integration systematically along which the integrand becomes well-behaved leading to a convergent integral.
+The lapse integration is performed on this finite lapse action to compute the UV-finite transition amplitude.
+The lapse integral is done following the methodology of Picard-Lefschetz \cite{Witten:2010cx, Witten:2010zr, Basar:2013eka, Tanizaki:2014xba} which has proven to be useful in dealing with highly oscillatory integrals.
+It allows one to find a contour of integration systematically along which the integrand becomes well behaved leading to a convergent integral.
 These deformed contours of integration termed {\it Lefschetz thimbles} generalize the notion of standard Wick's rotation to curved spacetime.
 Working in the WKB approximation, the lapse integral eventually leads to a finite transition amplitude.